-GlycoMimetics, Inc. is studying “vaso-occlusive crisis of sickle cell disease” as the first potential treatment focus for its lead investigational drug candidate.
+The first potential treatment use for GMI-1070, the lead investigational drug candidate in the GlycoMimetics pipeline, may be in ”vaso-occlusive crisis of sickle cell disease.”
 GMI-1070 is intended to treat vaso-occlusive crisis by reducing the cell adhesion and inflammation that is believed to contribute to blocking blood flow.
-GlycoMimetics is evaluating if this may reduce the pain experienced by individuals during sickle cell crisis and shorten their time in the hospital.
-GlycoMimetics is also studying whether this may reduce other medical problems that result from blood flow blockages.
+GlycoMimetics has begun to evaluate if this may reduce the pain experienced by individuals during sickle cell crisis and shorten their time in the hospital.
+GlycoMimetics, along with its partner Pfizer, is also studying whether this may reduce other medical problems that result from blood flow blockages.

 GMI-1070 has received Orphan Drug status and Fast Track status from the U.S. Food and Drug Administration (FDA), which may lead to speedier delivery to people living with sickle cell disease, if the treatment is found to be effective.